ecwalker012/ecwalker012.github.io/index.markdown

 layout: home
 ---
 Hi.
-I'm Liz. <br>
+I'm Liz.<br>

-I'm currently a Ph.D. student in the English department at [Carnegie Mellon University](https://www.cmu.edu/dietrich/english/).
+I'm currently a Ph.D. student in the English department at [Carnegie Mellon University](https://www.cmu.edu/dietrich/english/).<br>

-Originally from Philadelphia, PA, I hold an M.A. in English from the [University of Virginia](https://english.as.virginia.edu/) and a B.A. from [Bucknell University](https://www.bucknell.edu/). <br>
+I hold an M.A. in English from the [University of Virginia](https://english.as.virginia.edu/) and a B.A. from [Bucknell University](https://www.bucknell.edu/).<br>

 During the two years between UVa and CMU, I was wheelin' and dealin' in the world of antique, vintage, and collectible smalls.<br>

-If you have questions about literature broadly, contemporary Caribbean-American literature specifically, or (knockoff) Italian art glass paperweights, please shoot me an email.
+If you have questions about literature broadly, contemporary Caribbean-American literature specifically, or Italian art glass paperweights, please email me.